AhYasse/BEE2BEE/PUBLISHING_GUIDE.md

 ## Contact

-For commercial licensing or questions about ConnectIT:
+For commercial licensing or questions about Bee2Bee:
 📧 loaiabdalslam@gmail.com